Improbable-AI/dexenv/README.md

 ## :rocket: Pre-trained models

 We provide the pre-trained models for both the teacher and the student (stage 2) in `dexenv/expert/artifacts`.
+The models were trained using Isaac Gym preview 3.

 ```
 # to see the teacher pretrained model